 Is the program accredited?

-As a new engineering program, we are on track to be accredited by Accreditation Board of Engineering and Technology (ABET) when our first cohort graduates.
-The first Earlham College engineering students will be included in this accreditation.
+As a new engineering program, we are on track to be accredited by Accreditation Board of Engineering and Technology (ABET) after our first cohort graduates.

 An Epic approach to engineering

 Your four years at Earlham promise to be an Epic Journey, and we’ll be by your side the entire time.
 Your academic advising starts before you even set foot on campus, and a team of advisers and mentors will help you navigate your schedule, find courses that match your interests, and guide you toward opportunities that will enrich your experience as an engineer and global citizen.